 Set up a merger site

-A well-designed merger site gives your NewCo the best chance to thrive.
+A well-designed merger site gives your NewCo the best chance to thrive during any type of change management.
 ThoughtFarmer M&A Edition provides an answer for each merger-killer:

 |Merger integration issue||ThoughtFarmer M&A solution|